 Digitalisation of processes and closer coordination among relevant agencies:

-- reduced the time needed to import key vaccines and associated products
+- reduced the time and cost of importing key vaccines and associated products

-- improved the traceability of these critical medical supplies and decrease the risks of delay posed by misplaced, incorrect, or damaged paperwork
+- improved the traceability of these critical medical supplies and reduced the risks of delay posed by misplaced, incorrect, or damaged paperwork

 Private traders, who import the vaccines and related medical products on the government’s behalf, see lower direct and indirect costs relating to storage and inventory issues stemming from delays at the border.

 The project can make a significant contribution toward the government’s five-year comprehensive vaccination campaign and boost overall public health by ensuring that all Mozambicans and particularly children are vaccinated against the most common diseases.

 Mozambique has made steady progress in reducing child mortality rates but vaccinable diseases such as diphtheria, measles, rubella, and polio still represent serious challenges to public health.